 “You were different,” he admitted with quiet hesitation.
-“You never seemed to be a teenager.
+“You were not remotely like any other teenager.
 I was the director of music at your school for years but before I met you, I had no idea that a girl that young could be so mature or so knowledgeable.
-Remember that discourse we had on the effects of World War I on British literature at lunch break one day?
-Your eloquence bowled me over.
+The kind of wisdom you brought to the table… it seemed you were an old woman trapped inside a young body.
 You were mentally stimulating.
 It never felt like talking to a kid.”

-“I wasn’t a kid,” she snapped, her eyes trained on his back.
-The contours of his lean muscles were pronounced through the white shirt.
+“I wasn’t a kid,” she snapped, her eyes trained on his broad structure.
+The contours of his muscles were pronounced through the white shirt.
 He obviously took care of himself.
 As a renowned pianist who travelled the world, he needed to be in shape.
 Besides, age had done him good.